Best online homeware shops: where to buy decor in the UK

 There once was a time when sprucing up your home meant taking a trip to your local department store, or browsing the high street for hours in the hope of spotting what you were after.

-Now, in true 2021 style, we’ve discovered that nearly everything that took a journey out before can be achieved without leaving the comfort of our own homes, and that includes shopping for homeware!
+Over the past few years, we’ve discovered that nearly everything that took a journey out before can be achieved without leaving the comfort of our own homes, and that includes shopping for homeware!

 More home decor ideas: